 Question: How are the competition age groups broken up?

-Answer: At this time, we have one competing team for each age group 1/2 (E/Mascots), 3/4 (D), 5/6 (C), 7/8 (A).
+Answer: At this time, we have one competing team for each age group K-2, 3/4 (D), 5/6 (C), 7/8 (A).
 We are allowed to compete 30 girls on a team per CAYFL rules although a team that large is not ideal.
+The more kids on a team, the longer it takes to get a routine together.
 If there are much more girls than 30 that are willing and qualified to compete, then we can explore competing two teams for an age group but to do that, we have to have willing, adequately trained student and parent coaches, as well as indoor practice space available.

 Question: My daughter is entering kindergarten.
 Will she be able to compete?

 Answer: At this time, Kindergarteners are not allowed to compete.
 Depending on how many sign up (we’ve only allowed this age group for two years) and how many parent coaches we have, there may be an opportunity to exhibit a routine at the CAYFL competition.